TAKE A LOOK-East Asia Summit in Indonesia

-Asian leaders and their dialogue partners meet this week on the Indonesian
+Asian leaders and their dialogue partners are meeting this week on the

-resort island of Bali.
-The summit is designed as a forum to deepen ties but they
+Indonesian resort island of Bali.
+They plan to deepen ties but they also face

 For stories on the East Asia Summit (EAS), click on the codes on the right: